Valkirus/Morphing-Robot/README.md

 **15/12/2024 01:48:**
 - I have a working model with the original servos.
 The model is usable and can be visualized.
 - Electronics haven't been selected yet but [HiWonder Controller](https://www.hiwonder.com/products/serial-bus-servo-controller) and [HTS-35H Servos](https://www.hiwonder.com/collections/bus-servo/products/hts-35h) are good combos

+**16/12/2024 13:30:**
+- I have to wait until new years to buy a servo to measure it's dimensions and remodel the servo's CAD model
+- Haven't decided on materials yet, but cnc'ed aluminum for high stress parts and maybe ASA/ABS for the rest